Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 # 15. Concurrency Control Theory

+**Readings:** Chapter 14

 A **transaction** is the execution of a sequence of one or more operations (e.g., SQL queries) on a database to perform some higher-level function.

-A txn may carry out many operations on the data retrieved from the database
+A transactions may carry out many operations on the data retrieved from the database

 The DBMS is onlyconcerned about what data is read/written from/to the database.

 >   Strawman System

-Execute each txnone-by-one (i.e., serial order) as they arrive at the DBMS.
+Execute each transactions one-by-one (i.e., serial order) as they arrive at the DBMS.

-→One and only one txncan be running at the same time in the DBMS.
+-  One and only one transactions can be running at the same time in the DBMS.

-Before a txnstarts, copy the entire database to a new file and make all changes to that file.
+Before a transactions starts, copy the entire database to a new file and make all changes to that file.

-→If the txncompletes successfully, overwrite the original file with the new one.
+-  If the transactions completes successfully, overwrite the original file with the new one.

-→If the txnfails, just remove the dirty copy.
+-  If the transactions fails, just remove the dirty copy.

 >   Correctness Criteria ACID

-**Atomicity:** All actions in the txnhappen, or none happen.(“all or nothing”)
+**Atomicity:** All actions in the transactions happen, or none happen.(“all or nothing”)

-**Consistency:** If each txnis consistent and the DB starts consistent, then it ends up consistent.(“it looks correct to me”)
+**Consistency:** If each transactions is consistent and the DB starts consistent, then it ends up consistent.(“it looks correct to me”)

-**Isolation:** Execution of one txnis isolated from that of other txns.(“as if alone”)
+**Isolation:** Execution of one transactions is isolated from that of other transactions s.(“as if alone”)

-**Durability:** If a txncommits, its effects persist.(“survive failures”)
+**Durability:** If a transactions commits, its effects persist.(“survive failures”)

 >   Atomicity

-DBMS guarantees that txns are **atomic**.
+DBMS guarantees that transactions are **atomic**.

-→From user's point of view: txnalways either executes all its actions or executes no actions at all.
+-  From user's point of view: transactions always either executes all its actions or executes no actions at all.

 Mechanism For Ensuring Atomicity

 **Approach #1: Logging**

-→DBMS logs all actions so that it can undo the actions of aborted transactions.
+-  DBMS logs all actions so that it can undo the actions of aborted transactions.

-→Maintain undo records both in memory and on disk.
+-  Maintain undo records both in memory and on disk.

-→Think of this like the black box in airplanes…
+-  Think of this like the black box in airplanes…

 **Approach #2: Shadow Paging**

-→DBMS makes copies of pages and txnsmake changes to those copies.
-Only when the txncommits is the page made visible to others.
+-  DBMS makes copies of pages and transactions smake changes to those copies.
+Only when the transactions commits is the page made visible to others.

-→Originally from System R.
+-  Originally from System R.

 >   Database Consistency